Bali's erupting volcano raises air travel warnings

 China’s Consulate in Denpasar warned citizens on Sunday to “be prepared for the possibility of being stranded” in Bali.

-Reporting by Reuters Bali stringer; Additional reporting by Nilufar Rizki and Angie Teo in JAKARTA; Writing by Fergus Jensen; Editing by Ed Davies & Simon Cameron-Moore
+Reporting by Reuters Bali stringer; Additional reporting by Nilufar Rizki and Angie Teo in JAKARTA and Alison Bevege in SYDNEY; Writing by Fergus Jensen; Editing by Ed Davies & Simon Cameron-Moore